fit-s-u-m/drawings/README.md

 # drawings
-This is were i store draw.io drawings this is mermaid added in the markdown of the github
+This is were i store draw.io drawings

+This is mermaid drawing added in the markdown of the readme for test
 ```mermaid
   graph TD;
       A[AASTU]-->B;